rublen/qna/README.md

 - OAuth with GitHub
 - Creating and managing questions
 - Creating and managing answers
+- A possibility to attach files for questions and answers
 - Commenting on questions or answers
+- Question's author can choose the best answer
-- Searching 1) a quick search in the questions list 2) search also in other entities separately or in altogether
+- Searching 1) a quick search in the questions list 2) search as well in other entities separately or in altogether
-- Possibility to attach files for questions and answers
 - Voting up or down for question/answer (excluding its author).
 Every user can change the score of the question/answer only by 1 (up) or -1 (down) point.
 Of course, he can change his mind and revote or unvote.
 Feel free doing that, no one knows who votes
 - Every new user subscribes automatically for daily newsletters with the list of new questions of the last day.
 Sure, he can unsubscribe, there is a link in the email and on the main page
 - The author of the question subscribes automatically for informational letters about every new answer for his question.
 He can unsubscribe, there is a link in the email and on the question page